Fujifilm X-T100 vs Leica D-LUX Typ 109

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-T100 and Leica D-LUX (Typ 109) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Leica D-LUX Typ 109||Y||stereo||mono||-||-||micro||2.0||Y||Y||-|

 |Leica D-LUX 7||Y||stereo||mono||-||-||micro||2.0||Y||-||Y|

 |Leica X Typ 113||Y||stereo||mono||-||-||mini||2.0||-||-||-|

 It is notable that the X-T100 has a microphone port, which is missing on the D-LUX Typ 109.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the D-LUX Typ 109 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D-LUX Typ 109 was succeeded by the Leica D-LUX 7.
+Both the X-T100 and the D-LUX Typ 109 have been discontinued, but can regularly be found used on eBay.
+The D-LUX Typ 109 was replaced by the Leica D-LUX 7, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.